-In this tutorial, you will learn to create a Russian inspired vector text effect, beautifully decorated with traditional geometric designs and bright yellow and red colors.
+In this tutorial, you will learn to create a Russian-inspired vector text effect starting from a Russian character font.
+You'll also learn how to beautifully decorate a Russian style font with traditional geometric designs and bright yellow and red colors.

 You'll use the Appearance panel in Adobe Illustrator to create and save a graphic style for the letters, and this will make it easier to recolor the entire piece of text.
-You will create a new geometric pattern and two new Pattern Brushes that will help us to decorate the vector text.
+You will create a new geometric pattern and two new Pattern Brushes that will help us to decorate the Russian character font.

-By the end of this tutorial, you will be able to apply these techniques for other text effects as well.
-Let's start!
+By the end of this tutorial, you will be able to apply these techniques for other Cyrillic scripts.

 1. How to Set Up a New Document